kubernetes-retired/service-catalog/charts/resources/broker/README.md

 # Service Catalog Broker Resource

-This chart contains a single service broker resource intended for use by the service-catalog system running in Third Party Resource mode.
+This chart contains a single broker resource intended for use by the service-catalog system running in Third Party Resource mode.

 For more information, [visit the Service Catalog project on github]